-Chicago Center for Teaching (CCT) Fellows are graduate students with a demonstrated commitment to teaching and interest in how people learn.
+Chicago Center for Teaching and Learning (CCTL) Graduate Fellows are PhD students with a demonstrated commitment to teaching and interest in how people learn.
 They are central to the Center’s efforts to contribute to a vibrant culture of teaching at the University of Chicago.
-During the year-long program, Fellows participate in two sets of training sessions that provide them with a foundation in current theories and debates in teaching and learning, and receive ongoing support and mentorship from CCT staff.
-Selected from across the divisions, disciplines, and schools via a competitive application process, Fellows develop programs and resources to address the needs and concerns of graduate instructors, interns, and TAs in their fields.
-Other responsibilities include running break-out sessions at the annual Teaching@Chicago Conference, contributing to and facilitating the Fundamentals of Teaching series, and leading discussions on pedagogical topics of interest at Fellows meetings.
-The CCT Fellows Program offers a unique professional development opportunity for graduate students by providing valuable experience in higher education administration, workshop facilitation, program development, and collaboration with colleagues from different disciplines and programs across campus.
+During the year-long program, Fellows participate in two sets of training sessions that provide them with a foundation in current theories and debates in teaching and learning, and receive ongoing support and mentorship from CCTL staff.
+Selected from across all divisions, disciplines, and schools via a competitive application process, Fellows develop programs and resources to address the needs and concerns of graduate student teachers (e.g. TAs, Interns, Lecturers) in their fields.
+Other responsibilities include helping to facilitate the annual Teaching@Chicago orientation, developing and facilitating the Fundamentals of Teaching Series, serving as Teaching Mentors for Course Design and College Teaching, and leading discussions on pedagogical topics of interest at Fellows meetings.
+The CCTL Graduate Fellows Program offers a unique opportunity to reflect on teaching with a community of peers and valuable experience in higher education administration, workshop facilitation, program development, and collaboration with colleagues from different disciplines and programs across campus.

 New Fellows are appointed for one year, with the possibility of reappointment in subsequent years.
-They receive an annual stipend of $3600, paid over the course of the academic year beginning in Autumn, as well as $100 for each day of training at the end of Spring quarter 2018.
+They receive an annual stipend, paid over the course of the academic year beginning in Autumn.

 Students in any PhD program at the University of Chicago may apply, provided that they:

 - Have at least two quarters of teaching experience at UChicago

 - Can participate in all training sessions and the annual Teaching@Chicago Conference